Bad Luck Blackie: Synopsis

 Eventually, the bulldog frightens the kitten into giving up the whistle, and (after a couple of false starts) he gains the upper hand on the black cat in a construction site by luring him under a large paintbrush, turning him white and rendering his bad luck powers useless.
-The bulldog then seizes the now-white cat and tauntingly blowing the whistle in his face.
+The bulldog then seizes the now-white cat and tauntingly blows the whistle in his face.
 However, the kitten saves the day by painting himself black and crossing the bulldog's path.
 The bulldog is conked by a falling anvil just as he is about to beat up the formerly-black cat, and he instead puts the cat down gently on the ground.
 The bulldog then falls to the ground on his back and ends up swallowing the whistle by accident, triggering a case of the hiccups, each one of which causes the whistle to go off.
 As a result, all manner of huge objects plummet from the sky (ranging from a kitchen sink all the way to a battleship), causing the bulldog to flee in terror.
 The formerly-black cat gives the kitten his bowler hat as a sign of gratitude for saving his life.
 The kitten faces the viewer (to the tune of "Auld Lang Syne," which is a melodic variant of "Comin' Through the Rye") with a huge grin, and then he snickers in delight when he realizes his new purpose in life as a bad luck cat.
 The cartoon ends with the kitten offering a goofy smile with his tongue visible.